-The Audit Committee is appointed by the Board and has a maximum of four members, who are Björn C Andersson, Anna Malm Bernsten, Magnus Falk (Chairman) and Ron Long.
+The Audit Committee is appointed by the Board and has a maximum of four members.
+The members are Björn C

+Andersson (Chairman) and Anna Malm Bernsten.
 The Committee is advisory and does not have the right to take decisions.

 The primary task of the Committee is to support the Board in its work on the company's risk management, control and internal controls, and to quality-assure financial reporting.
 The Committee considers significant accounting issues affecting the group, and meets the company's auditors on an ongoing basis.
-The Committee evaluates audit work, supports the Election Committee in considering proposed auditors and their remuneration, and approves the supplementary services the company may purchase from external auditors.
+The Committee evaluates audit work, supports the Nomination Committee in considering proposed auditors and their remuneration, and approves the supplementary services the company may purchase from external auditors.
 The Chairman of the Audit Committee is responsible for the whole Board being kept informed regarding audit work, and where necessary, submits matters for decision to the Board.

-In 2008, the Audit Committee considered the company's risk analysis, finance policy and significant audit matters.
-The Committee also received and discussed the risk analysis and audit plan the auditors prepared as a basis for the statutory audit process.
+In 2009, the Audit Committee considered the company's risk analysis, finance policy and significant audit matters.
+The Committee also studied and discussed the risk analysis and audit plan the auditors prepared as a basis for the statutory audit process.
 All of the Committee's members are independent of the company's major shareholders.
-In 2008, the Audit Committee held four meetings where minutes were taken, where all members attended.
-The Auditors, Chief Financial Officer and CEO also attended all meetings.
+In 2009, the Audit Committee held three meetings where minutes were taken, where all members attended.
+The Auditors and Chief Financial Officer also attended all meetings, and the Chairman of the Board attended two meetings.